opencog/learn/run/3-gram-class/test-data/README.md

   It appears to be the (partial) contents of three books from Project Gutenberg: Kilmeny of the Orchard (Lucy Maud Montgomery), Peter Rabbit (Thornton W Burgess), and a portion of Under the Lilacs (Louisa May Alcott).
+Average sentence length of 12 words.

-* `wikipedia.txt` -- A concatenation of three English Wikipedia
-  articles: "Autoethnography", "Astor House Hotel (Shanghai)", and "History of Virginia".
-The sentences are all quite long.
-A total of 1154 sentences.
+* `wikipedia.txt` -- A concatenation of every third sentence from three English Wikipedia articles: "Autoethnography", "Astor House Hotel (Shanghai)", and "History of Virginia".
+The sentences are all quite long, averaging 24 words each.
+A total of 384 sentences.